rwpalmer/tzLib/README.md

 		test results.
 	-	Documentation has not been reviewed for spelling or grammer, and some inaccuracies may exist.
-	-	An HTTP server has been brought up on the web to support Beta Testing.
+	-	An HTTP server has been brought up on the web to support beta testing.

-		At some point the
+### ISSUES

-Please feel free to contact the author/maintainer if you have any suggestions, or if you would like to participate in this project.
+	-  The author is still searching for someone willing to host the PHP on a data-center quality server.
+Any leads or contacts would be appreciated.

 Many thanks to Kasper Kamperman for suggesting the move from Java to PHP, and for helping to assemble the PHP code used in this project.